matrix-org/matrix-spec-proposals/proposals/2836-threading.md

  - 3: The server joins the room on behalf of the client.
  - 4: The server calls the federated form of `/event_relationships` to the server joined via.
  - 5: The server continues until it find an unknown event ID again then loops back to Step 2 until the request is satisfied.
- - 6: Subsequent children made in this thread will be actively pushed to the server as normal events with the type `m.room.backref`.
+ - 6: Subsequent children made in this thread will be actively pushed to the server as normal events with the type `m.room.reference`.
       This provides additional search paths for the next `/event_relationships` request and can be actively shown in the client's UI.